 - One of the following:

 Theatre Literature Elective

 As part of the theatre core, theatre majors are required to participate actively in the main stage production season at Elmhurst University.
 If not cast, the student must participate in some other capacity.
 Enrollment in a minimum of six terms total of THE 175/275/375/475 Theatre Practicum for credit or non-credit and/or THE 176/276/376/476 Musical Theatre Practicum for credit or non-credit is required regardless of date of entry into the program.

 Secondary Education Licensure

-Admission to the Teacher Education Program must be completed per Department of Education requirements, and students must complete additional coursework as required by the education department.
+Admission to the Teacher Education Program must be completed per School of Education requirements, and students must complete additional coursework as required by the education department.
 SEC 455 Student Teaching satisfies the theatre capstone requirement.
 Licensure requirements for the Illinois State Board of Education (ISBE) include, but are not limited to, content area tests, student teaching and professional portfolio.

 Note that the ISBE rules may mandate changes in licensure requirements.
 See the School of Education for the most current information.
 Students seeking secondary licensure in theatre are encouraged to consider obtaining an endorsement in another discipline such as English/Language Arts.
 Students seeking licensure in other areas may obtain an endorsement in theatre.
 Contact the School of Education and the theatre program for further details.